Quoexyz/BAFlare/README.md

 # BAFlare
-A lightweight, native Windows mouse effect tool that reconstructs the Blue Archive UI style using C, SDL2, and Modern OpenGL.WITHOUT WebView; Inspired by BASpark
+A lightweight, native Windows mouse effect tool that reconstructs the Blue Archive UI style using C, LVGL and Modern OpenGL.WITHOUT WebView; Inspired by BASpark

 WebVer: https://baf.quoex.moe/ You can add the same effect to your own site by including: